 Another example -- a key supporter leaves the company where you were sending his or her information, and the company won't give you forwarding information.
 You remove the person from the database, instead of flagging them not to receive mail until the correct address is found.
 A board member then could ask if that person is on the database, and you would say no, and the board member would wonder what kind of database manager you are anyway, not having such an important person on the database.
 If you flag the person instead, your answer would be "Yes, but that person recently left Acme Systems and hasn't received information from us since last month.
 I don't have a forwarding address.
 Do you have information?"

-However, you should regularly remove duplicate records from your database, as well as people who have moved outside of your targetted area, are deceased, or have had a bad address in your system for a year or more.
+However, you should regularly remove duplicate records from your database, as well as people who have moved outside of your targeted area, are deceased, or have had a bad address in your system for a year or more.

 These tip sheets may also help you: